flucoma/flucoma-docs/doc/UMAP.rst

 :control numNeighbours:

    The number of neighbours considered by the algorithm to balance local vs global structures to conserve.
-Low values will prioritise preserving local structure, high values will help preserving the global structure.
+Low values will prioritise preservation of the local structure while high values will prioritise preservation of the global structure.

 :control minDist: